zainafzal88/stream-blog/content/posts/2021-10-31-insert-notes-in-bd.md

 ---
-title: "Insert Note In Database From Frontend"
+title: "Insert Note In Database From Frontend Pt.2"
 date: 2021-10-31
 ---